Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 - You can easily check your service usage as compared to the Free-Tier limits in the Billing Dashboard option **Free Tier** and your bills in the option **Bills**.
 Check the first one every few days.
 ---
 > ## Prerequisites
-> You will need to login to your AWS IAM user account to follow the second part of this episode; the instructions to login are in the lesson [Create and manage your AWS instance](https://cloud-span.github.io/create-aws-instance-2-manage-instance/01-create-aws-instance/).
+> You will need to login to your AWS IAM user account to follow the third part of this episode; the instructions to login are in the lesson [Create and manage your AWS instance](https://cloud-span.github.io/create-aws-instance-2-manage-instance/01-create-aws-instance/).
 {: .prereq}

 # Introduction